Locanda del Feudo

 Where the Village Ends and the Table Begins

-Castelvetro di Modena sits on a ridge above the Lambrusco vineyards, a medieval settlement with a working agricultural identity that most visitors to the region bypass on their way to Modena city.
-That oversight is worth correcting.
-The upper section of the village, where the stone lanes narrow and the rooftops frame a sky full of hills, is where Locanda del Feudo operates — a restaurant that positions itself squarely within the tradition of Emilian hospitality: a place to eat, and a place to stay, anchored to the food culture of the land immediately around it.
+Locanda del Feudo is a restaurant in Castelvetro di Modena, Italy, serving Creative Emilian Italian cuisine at about $60 per person.
+The upper section of the village, where the stone lanes narrow and the rooftops frame a sky full of hills, is where Locanda del Feudo operates, a restaurant that positions itself squarely within the tradition of Emilian hospitality: a place to eat, and a place to stay, anchored to the food culture of the land immediately around it.

 The outdoor terrace overlooking the main street gives a sense of the village's rhythm before you sit down to eat.
 This is not a detached dining room sealed from its surroundings.
 The setting is part of the argument the kitchen is making: that Emilia-Romagna's food traditions are not abstractions to be referenced decoratively, but the direct product of specific soils, specific producers, and specific curing and aging practices that have been refined in this corridor between the Po plain and the Apennine foothills for centuries.